The Library of Lost Wands

 Chapter 1; The Wyverns of King’s Cross Station

-There were other whispers too; troubling murmurs and prophecies it was her job to get to the root of.
-Whispers of wizarding war to come.
-Like most true seers, she took visions of the future with a pinch of salt, believing the future, like the present, was capable of change.
+There were other whispers too; far more troubling murmurs, and prophecies of a wizarding war to come.
+It was her job, in seven short days, to get to the root of these predictions.
+If the war could be stopped, that would be the best outcome.
+If not, then perhaps the length and destruction of it could be lessened, and some kind of remedial justice reached.
+Like most true seers, Lindsay took visions with a pinch of salt, believing the future, like the present, was capable of change.
 Completely accurate prophesies were comparatively rare, yet many predictions offered valuable and dangerous insights into possible tomorrows.
 Whenever prophecies came in clusters, with seers forecasting similar patterns or events, the odds increased.
 Over the last seven years, registered seers had been disappearing and meeting with strange accidents.
 A fierce determination boiled inside her; one of those seers had been her twin, Seamus.
-He had always been better at divining the future.
+Though both had inherited abilities to see glimpses of what may come to pass, and the skill of translating others’ thoughts and feelings, he had always been better at divining the future.
 She had always been best at reading minds and emotions.

 She took in a deep gulp of air and released it in a hot rush.
 Early on this autumn day, possibility scented the humming air around her.
 The station was awash with black hats and coats bobbing about like bubbles in polyjuice potion, lending a cloak of anonymity to tides of humans.
-Even the indignant hooting of owls went largely unnoticed as a steady stream of people slipped through a brick column between platforms 7 and 8 into a hidden world.
-She wore her grey cloche low, shielding her eyes from billows of steam while pulling the wide collar of her coat tight about her.
-Absently fingering the moonstone in rose gold that hung about her neck, she stepped forward.
-On October 16th, 1919 Lindsay O’Brien walked through the portal to platform 7 ½, King’s Cross Station carrying only her wand and a red, clanking carpet bag.
+Even the indignant hooting of owls went largely unnoticed as a steady stream of people slipped through a brick column between platforms 7 and 8, into a hidden world.
+She wore her grey cloche hat low, shielding her eyes from billows of steam, while pulling the wide collar of her coat tight about her.
+Absently touching the moonstone in rose gold that hung about her neck, she stepped forward.
+On October 16th, 1919, Lindsay O’Brien walked through the portal to platform 7 ½, King’s Cross Station, carrying only her wand and a red, clanking carpet bag.
 Everything was about to change.

 High above King’s Cross, the wyverns circled.
-There before her in all its promise and glory was the Eagle; one of the engines that pulled trains and travelers between the secretive magical communities of Europe.
-The whole train was designed and engineered by fellow Ravenclaw alumni Amos Quirrel and Belgian Beauxbatons alumni Jacques Marc Lumez.
+There before her in all its promise and glory was the Eagle; one of the engines that took travellers between the most secretive magical communities of Europe.
+The whole train was designed and engineered by her fellow Ravenclaw alumni Amos Quirrel and Belgian Beauxbatons alumni Jacques Marc Lumez.
 The two brilliant muggle train enthusiasts had created the feat of magical engineering now shining before Lindsay.
 Long, sleek lines stretched in shades of twilight and midnight blue.
 A bronze insignia of an eagle was emblazoned upon its flanks, the great bird’s wings shifting; ready for flight.
-Elegantly curved culverts graced the base of each carriage next to shining bronze wheels that looked like clocks.
+Elegantly curved culverts graced the base of each carriage next to shining wheels that looked like clocks.
 The Eagle always ran on time.
 Hundreds of rounded windows reminded Lindsay of enlarged portholes.
 Yet one compartment appeared to be more window than anything else, steel framing glass that seemed to subtly ripple.
-This, she knew, was the dining car, which the brochure had informed her was magically extended to offer a small dance floor and bar.
+This she knew, was the dining car, which the brochure had informed her was magically extended to offer a small dance floor and bar.

-Not, thought Lindsay sternly to herself, that she would have time to spare for dancing.
+Not, thought Lindsay sternly to herself, that she would have time to spare for dancing, though something told her she was lying to herself.

 Lindsay surveyed her fellow passengers from under her hat.
-There was the usual assortment of travelers.
+They were the usual assortment.
 The train would be busy.
-During the recent muggle war, St. Mungos Hospital had treated a fair few injuries caused by witches and wizards being mistaken for a missile or enemy craft and shot at.
+During the recent muggle war, healers at St. Mungos Hospital, and confused doctors in muggle hospitals had treated a fair few injuries caused by witches and wizards being mistaken for a missile or enemy craft, and shot at.
 As a result, no-fly bans were imposed, with many still in place across the continent.
 Yet there were those who chose the Eagle for the sheer opulent joy of it.
 Ahead of her, she spotted bright-eyed, eager newlyweds seeking luxury and romance.
-There would be muggle born train enthusiasts reliving childhood holidays and explorers on quests to find rare magical beasts.
+There would be muggle born train enthusiasts reliving childhood holidays, and explorers on quests to find rare magical beasts.
 There would also be those who may pretend to be these things to hide other, more secretive purposes.

-She could see the usual smattering of recent graduates from various wizarding schools, setting out or returning from explorations.
+She could see the usual smattering of recent graduates from various wizarding schools, setting out on, or returning from explorations.
 Some of the recent Hogwarts leavers preparing to sample the magical world were easily detected.
-Their parents waved packed lunches at them as if a couple of cauldron pasties could last the trip.
-The same parents cast protective spells on anything they could wave their wands at, reminding themselves of first journeys to Hogwarts and the infamous Sorting Hat.
-These wizarding schools all had closely guarded secrets.
+In many cases, their parents waved packed lunches at them, as if a couple of cauldron pasties could last the trip.
+The same parents cast protective spells on anything they could wave their wands at, reminding themselves of first journeys to Hogwarts, and the infamous Sorting Hat.
+But this was not platform 9 3/4, or the Hogwarts Express.
+Wizarding schools all had closely guarded secrets.
 Along with several magical communities, they used protective charms to stop visitors arriving by apparition, or use of unauthorised portkeys.
-The train offered a way to monitor who came and went.
-It allowed those with apparition sickness to travel and provided a way for the adventurous to meet like-minded people and discover new places, including those they did not yet know existed.
+The train offered a way to monitor who came and went at times when distrust ran high.
+It also allowed those with apparition sickness to travel and provided a way for the adventurous to meet like-minded people and discover new places, including those they did not yet know existed.

 Prohibited or unregistered magical beasts and beings may be destroyed by order of the Ministry.
 Owners will be charged for this service.